Dice-Punk-Press/open-d12/src/core-rules.typ

 When the game ends the *Narrator* should provide players with a sense of closure and an opportunity to reflect on the game.
-For example, they might describe what happens to key non-player characters and how the players actions have impacted the larger game world.
+For example, they might describe what happens to key non-player characters and how the player characters' actions have impacted the larger game world.
 ]